apache/druid/docs/ingestion/ingestion-spec.md

 description: Reference for the configuration options in the ingestion spec.
 ---

 All ingestion methods use ingestion tasks to load data into Druid.
 Streaming ingestion uses ongoing supervisors that run and supervise a set of tasks over time.
 Native batch and Hadoop-based ingestion use a one-time [task](tasks.md).
-For all types of ingestion, the _ingestion spec_
+All types of ingestion use an _ingestion spec_ to configure ingestion.

 Ingestion specs consists of three main components: